order-desk/hacktoberfest2022/contributions.md

 <li>Trish, added to the list of prompts for new TikTok filter, Issue #19
 <li>DanV, created new products for the internal merch store, Issue #24
 <li>Louie, selected <a href="https://github.com/mmistakes/so-simple-theme">this theme</a> for our Github page, Issue #26
+<li>Trish, wrote blog on Shopify and ShipBob, Issue #5